landongrindheim/landongrindheim.github.io/about.md

 He currently works at [CoverMyMeds](https://covermymeds.com) as a software engineer.
-He lives in North Carolina's Research Triangle with his wife, Jana, and their two sons, Kai and Ezra.
+He lives in North Carolina's Research Triangle with his wife, Jana, and their three sons, Kai, Ezra and Nikolai.